Cassia County School District #151

 According to Cassia County School District policy, any student who intentionally sells, gives, possesses, uses, or is under the influence of illegal substances in or on school property, including buses, shall be dealt with severely and reported to the proper authorities.

-Doors to the school will be opened daily by 7:40 AM No earlier than 7:40 We begin supervision of our grounds at 7:40 AM each morning, unless District Transportation brings them here early.
-It’s not a good idea to have your students at school prior to the time we can adequately supervise them.
+Doors to the school will be opened daily by 7:40 AM No earlier than 7:40 We begin supervision of our grounds at 7:40 AM each morning, unless District Transportation brings them early.
+It is not appropriate to have your students at school prior to the time we can adequately supervise them.
 All students are to leave the building at dismissal unless they are under the direct supervision of a teacher, or staff member.

 Occasionally it is necessary to dismiss school early because of snowstorms or other unforeseen events.
 Please plan ahead and make arrangements so your children will know exactly what to do if school is dismissed early.
 It is best to create a plan with your children before such events occur.
 Talk to your child and establish an emergency routine that the child should follow if they are dismissed from school early and a parent is not at home.
 We encourage you to try and schedule your child’s doctor, dental, dance or music lesson times around school hours.
 Please keep the office updated with current phone numbers.